 Weather permitting, we enjoy two boat trips to see whales, dolphins and sea birds.
 These trips are based on a 12-seater RIB, with a crew of naturalists.

 Photographic opportunities on this trip are good to excellent, especially for seabirds, shorebirds, sea mammals and the stunning coastal scenery.

 Most activities are based on nature walks for bird watching.
 Most walks are gentle, along the coast, in the forest trails or in the mountains.
-We have a 1.5 kilometre walk uphill to a stunning viewpoint, and a night walk to see the Zino’s petrel, all of which are done at a leisurely pace, taking in the scenery and looking for birds.
+We have a 1.5 kilometre walk uphill to a stunning viewpoint, and a night walk to see the Zino’s petrel, all of which are done at a leisurely pace.

 Price includes return scheduled flights London - Funchal – London.